Performance Evaluation of an RFSoC Operating in a 1.25 Tesla Magnetic Field: Background and Motivation

 \section{Background and Motivation}

-The Belle II experiment at the SuperKEKB \( e^{+}e^{-} \) collider in Japan has been designed to study violations of the Standard Model through precise measurements of B meson decays \cite{belle2KEK}.
-A tentative plan for Belle II's Long Shutdown \#2 (LS2) has been set for the period after 2027–2028 to allow for multiple upgrades to the Belle II detector \cite{belle2KEK_upgrade}.
-These upgrades are necessitated by the inability of some Belle II subsystems to meet the requirements of higher luminosity and increased background rates expected post-LS2 \cite{belle2KEK_snomass2022}.
+The Belle II experiment at the SuperKEKB \( e^{+}e^{-} \) collider in Japan is designed to investigate potential deviations from the Standard Model through precise measurements of B meson decays \cite{belle2KEK}.
+These measurements provide valuable insights into new physics beyond the Standard Model.
+A tentative schedule for Belle II's Long Shutdown \#2 (LS2) has been set for the period after 2027–2028 to allow for multiple subsystem upgrades to the Belle II detector \cite{belle2KEK_upgrade}.
+By upgrading these subsystem, Belle II can maintain the precision required to detect rare events and phenomena potentially outside the Standard Model, helping to unlock new insights in particle physics.

+These upgrades are required due to the inability of some Belle II subsystems to meet the demands of higher luminosity and increased background rates expected post-LS2 \cite{belle2KEK_snomass2022}.
+To achieve greater precision and data handling capacity, the upgrades aim to enhance the performance and resilience of key Belle II subsystems.
+Without these improvements, critical components would struggle to maintain sensitivity and accuracy under the elevated collision rates and background noise anticipated with the planned luminosity increase.

 Each subsystem of the Belle II detector uses different designs of Application-Specific Integrated Circuits (ASICs), commercial Analog-to-Digital Converters (ADCs), or commercial Time-To-Digital Converters (TDCs) for their respective signal digitization.
 The lack of commonality in the designs of different sub-detector front ends, apart from the timing system, causes the Non-Recurring Engineering (NRE) costs for development and operational maintenance to be higher than those for a more modular design.
 The sub-detector upgrades during LS2 provide an opportunity to consider adopting a more modular approach for two or more subsystems.